nlpub/chinese-whispers/README.md

 ## EDIT

-Added a cython version of the module.
+Added a [Cython](https://cython.org/) version of the module.
 This allows for performance gains (x5 especially for very large graphs, more than 10 000 nodes)
 This is a beta version, which currently supports unweighted and weighted graphs, but only the 'top' algorithm from the original module.